Cory Abbott

-Cory James Abbott (born September 20, 1995) is an American professional baseball pitcher for the Washington Nationals of Major League Baseball (MLB).
-He played college baseball at Loyola Marymount University.
-He was drafted by the Chicago Cubs in the second round of the 2017 Major League Baseball draft and made his MLB debut with them in 2021.
+Cory James Abbott (born September 20, 1995) is an American professional baseball pitcher who is a free agent.
+He has previously played in Major League Baseball (MLB) for the Chicago Cubs and Washington Nationals.
+He played college baseball at Loyola Marymount University, and was drafted by the Cubs in the second round of the 2017 MLB draft.

 Amateur career

 Abbott attended Junipero Serra High School in San Diego, California.
 As a senior, he went 7–2 with a 1.52 earned run average (ERA).